 What to know

-- iOS 17 adds a new safety feature for Private Browsing on Safari app – Require Face ID to Unlock Private Browsing.
+- There’s an additional safety feature on the Safari app on iOS 17 or newer versions – Require Face ID to Unlock Private Browsing.

 - When this feature is enabled, Safari will prompt you to authenticate your identity using Face ID before letting you access tabs inside Private Browsing.

-What is Face ID for Private Browsing on Safari?
+What is Face ID for Private Browsing on Safari in iOS 17?

-As is the case with any major iOS update, Apple has rolled out a bunch of new privacy and security features as part of the iOS 17 release.
-Among these new additions is the “Locked” Private Browsing feature which prevents people other than you from accessing or using private tabs inside Safari.
-The feature is enabled on all devices upgraded to iOS 17, iPadOS 17, and macOS Sonoma and provides an additional step of safety when browsing privately on your Apple device.
+Apple constantly rolls out a bunch of new privacy and security features.
+You can enable the “Locked” Private Browsing feature on iOS 17 or newer versions, preventing people other than you from accessing or using private tabs inside Safari.
+After updating the latest system versions, the feature can be enabled on all iPhones, iPads, and Macs.
+It provides an additional safety step when browsing privately on your Apple device.

-When Face ID for Private Browsing is enabled, the Safari app on iOS 17 will ask you to reveal your face to start browsing the web privately.
+When Face ID for Private Browsing is enabled, the Safari app on your iPhone will ask you to reveal your face to start browsing the web privately.
 Since tabs you open inside Private Browsing mode on Safari are still accessible at later times, the need for Face ID to continue using Private Browsing prevents others who have access to your iPhone from viewing your private tabs.

-Safari will ask for Face ID access every time you switch from regular tabs to private tabs or when you lock your iPhone with your private tabs open.
+Safari will ask for Face ID access whenever you switch from regular tabs to private tabs or lock your iPhone with your private tabs open.
 If your device fails to detect your face twice in a row, you’ll be prompted to enter your device passcode to continue accessing Private Browsing on the app.

-How to enable Face ID for Private Browsing on iOS 17
+How to enable Face ID for Private Browsing on an iPhone

-To require Face ID for Private Browsing, open the Settings app on your iPhone.
+To enable Face ID for Private Browsing, open the Settings app on your iPhone.

 Inside Settings, scroll down and tap on Safari.